-Trivers is transforming a 1953 federal building into a dynamic workplace creating positive impact for multiple federal agencies.
+Trivers transformed a 1953 federal building into a dynamic workplace creating positive impact for multiple federal agencies.
 Though the Emmett J. Bean Federal Center’s ownership and role in U.S. military actions has changed over time, today it stands as one of the United States’ largest military facilities, second only to the Pentagon.
 Trivers, chosen through the Design Excellence program in 2018, is actively supporting the GSA in their mission to reduce the government’s physical footprint.
-Trivers role involves renovating and altering the space to accommodate multiple federal agencies, allowing for approximately 200,000 sq.
-Ft. of space to be repurposed within the historic property.
+Trivers role involved renovating and altering the space to accommodate multiple federal agencies, allowing for approximately 200,000 sq. ft. of space to be repurposed within the historic property.

 The project’s primary goal is to house several federal agencies, such as Customs & Border Protection, U.S. Marine Corps, and the Office of the Inspector General, who are relocating from leased buildings in the Indianapolis area to the vacant spaces in the Bean center.
 This involved managing different lease end dates and providing multiple bid packages to accommodate the various funding budgets, with a focus on base building and tenant fit-out improvements.